Icannotnamemyselff/SAFS/README.md

 # 2 Prepare Datasets

-All the datasets can be found in OpenML(https://www.openml.org/) and Datamicroarray(https://github.com/ramhiser/datamicroarray/).
+All the datasets can be found in OpenML(https://www.openml.org/) and Datamicroarray(https://github.com/ramhiser/datamicroarray/) library.
 Here, we provide part of data as a demo.

 # 3 Run SAFS